Apomorphine is used for 'off' episodes in Parkinson's disease. It is given by injection.

 - Before you start this treatment, read the manufacturer's printed information leaflet from inside the pack.
 The manufacturer's leaflet will give you more information about apomorphine and a full list of the side-effects which you may experience from using it.

 - Occasionally, people using apomorphine have fallen asleep suddenly with little or no warning of feeling tired beforehand.
-Until you know how you react, take extra care if you drive or operate machinery.
+Until you know how you react, do not drive and do not use tools or operate machinery.
 If you do find yourself falling asleep suddenly, you should see your doctor as soon as possible and avoid driving or using tools and machines in the meantime.

 - Stopping any treatment for Parkinson's disease suddenly can cause problems.
 Do not stop using this medicine without speaking to your doctor first.